Canadian lake ground-zero for Anthropocene epoch

 A sharp, hockey-stick increase across a dozen markers of humanity's growing impact -- including population, water use, greenhouse gas emissions, and forest loss -- bunched around the middle of the 20th century add up to what scientists call the Great Acceleration.

+Francine McCarthy, a professor at Brock University who has led the research into Crawford Lake, said it was not the first time humans had stamped their influence on the lake.

+"But at no point was there a globally synchronous shift in the way the earth behaved until this Great Acceleration of the mid 20th century," she said, adding it marked a tipping point when the "Earth system ceased to behave the way it had for 11,700 years".

-The Anthropocene's recommendations must be approved by super-majority vote of two separate committees before final validation by the International Unions of Geological Sciences (IUGS).
+The recommendations must be approved by super-majority vote of two separate committees before final validation by the International Union of Geological Sciences (IUGS).

 The heads of those bodies have thus far expressed sharp scepticism towards the Anthropocene, mostly on technical grounds.